NCPP/ocgis/doc/install.rst

 .. note:: There are tests for the optional dependencies.
 These will fail if the optional dependencies are not installed!

-It is recommended that a simple suite of tests are run to verify the new installation:
+It is recommended that a simple suite of tests are run to verify the new installation.
+Testing requires the Python ``nose`` library (https://nose.readthedocs.org/en/latest/).

 >>> python setup.py test